 Looking for High Tea for Your Next Toronto Date Night?

-One date night (or day) idea that’s sure to make that special someone feel like a queen (or king) is going out for a stylish and scrumptious afternoon tea (also known as high tea in Toronto.)
+One date night (or day) idea that’s sure to make that special someone feel like a queen (or king) is going out for a stylish and scrumptious afternoon tea (also known as high tea restaurants in Toronto).

 Instead of dashing into Starbucks for a to-go cup of tea, treat yourself to a much more classy and civilized experience.